Question: I did well in high school, but my grades really dropped my first semester of college. Is this normal? What can I do about it?

 Answer: You should also work with your professors and use departmental support (if available) in addition to using tutoring.
-Not only will your professor appreciate your interest in your academics, but because of his/her expertise, s/he may provide even more specific, in-depth strategies for learning.
+Not only will your professors appreciate your interest in your academics, but because of their expertise, they may provide even more specific, in-depth strategies for learning.

 Form or join an existing study group!
 Check with your classroom peers!
 Study groups enhance learning as each one teaches one!

 Your dedicated commitment to your education is essential for tutoring to be successful.
 It is your responsibility to attend class, participate in classroom discussions, take good notes, complete assignments, and study on a regular basis.

 Question: I get very anxious during math tests and freeze.
 Can a math tutor help me with this?